 Before you begin the process of buying a house, you want to make sure that you’re actually in a position to take on this significant milestone.
 That’s why the first step is to check your credit score and review your finances.

 Obtaining a loan is not always an easy feat.
-All mortgage lenders will look at your credit score and financial history before agreeing to provide you with a loan.
-You should be one step ahead of them.
+All mortgage lenders will look at your credit score and financial history before agreeing to provide you with a loan, so it can be helpful to be one step ahead of them.

 Your credit and financial history will dictate whether you’re able to obtain a mortgage and at what interest rate.
 Buyers with higher credit scores tend to secure better interest rates, so you must get a sense of where you stand before you get deeper into the process.